Top 10 Golf Courses on the Costa del Sol (Where to Golf in Spain)

 Designed by Seve Ballesteros, Alhaurín Golf sits in the foothills of the Sierra de Mijas mountains.

 Green fees typically range between €60 and €100.
-The course offers dramatic elevation changes, scenic mountain views and a peaceful atmosphere, providing an escape from the busy coast.
+The course has big elevation changes, scenic mountain views, and a calm atmosphere.
+It offers an escape from the busy coast.

 Maps Location | Website | Properties for Sales Nearby